 This is, unfortunately, another common problem that can have many causes.
 The capacitor or control board could cause the blower motor to fail, or it could simply be that the motor itself has gone bad.
 If this is the case, you will probably need to have a new motor installed.

-The experts with One Hour Heating & Air Conditioning® of Ramsey are ready to handle any sort of problem you may be experiencing with your air handler.
+The experts with Northern's One Hour Heating & Air Conditioning® are ready to handle any sort of problem you may be experiencing with your air handler.
 We can also provide you with regular maintenance services that will reduce the chances of any issues taking place.
 Schedule an appointment with us by contacting us online or calling (763) 284-8639.